io-da/command/README.md

 Using ```bus.Schedule```, one may schedule a command to be processed at certain times or even following a cron like pattern.

 ## Benchmarks
-All the benchmarks are performed against batches of 1 million commands.
-All the benchmarks contain a small overhead due to the usage of _sync.WaitGroup_ for testing purposes.
-The command handlers are calculating the fibonacci of 1000 for simulation purposes.
+All the benchmarks are performed with command handlers calculating the fibonacci of 1000.
 CPU: 11th Gen Intel(R) Core(TM) i9-11950H @ 2.60GHz

 | Benchmark Type | Time |
 | :--- | :---: |